jacobleistra/pct2019/_posts/2019-07-17-donahue-tuolomne-benson.md

 **Day 63: Mile 942.6 -> Mile 967.5**

-"You're the first customer if the season," the cashier said.
+"You're the first customer of the season," the cashier said.
 I was waiting outside of the Tuolomne Meadows General Store for about 25 minutes until 8:00 AM hit and the doors were opened.
 I quickly got in, grabbed anything I wanted to eat today, and got back on the trail.
 I would have bought breakfast at the grill next door, but it wasn't opening until noon.
 Oh well, Pop Tarts would have to do.

 I had an ambitious day of doing Benson Pass, about 24 miles away from Tuolomne Meadows.
 It was a lot of ascent and descent, and almost entirely in mosquito territory.
 But if I wanted to get to Kennedy Meadows North by Sunday and then Lake Tahoe the following week, I needed to keep a steady 25 mile/day pace.
 I'm comfortable and happy to do it, but normally I get a start around 6:00 AM, not 9:00.